karthikj1/Hadoop-2.7.1-Windows-64-binaries/README.md

 The official Hadoop release from Apache does not include a Windows binary and compiling from sources can be tedious so I've made this compiled distribution available.

+If you like it, please star my repo.

 # Hadoop 2.7.1 Compilation Instructions for Windows 64-bit

 I compiled the source using the following tools